PALEOCURRICULUM VITAE

 WWWIZ Magazine, Choice, D3 Magazine, Memoire de Trame

-The Complete Illustrated Guide to Dinosaur Skeletons, Gakken (Japanese, with English translation), HC 1996
+The Complete Illustrated Guide to Dinosaur Skeletons.
+Gakken (Japan), HC 1996

 MacMillan Book Club